 Summary:

-Maintaining a sustainability orientation in victim service agencies is key to keeping programs and services operating over the long term and preserving agencies’ ability to fulfill their missions.
+For victim service agencies, maintaining a sustainability plan is key to keeping programs and services operating over the long term and preserving the agencies’ ability to fulfill its missions.
 In this Back to Basics video, participants will learn important financial and programmatic factors that support successful program sustainability.

 Materials: